Empathy: A Handbook for Revolution is out now, published by Random House.

 ABC Radio National Australia – Life Matters: Interview with Natasha Mitchell.

 Empathy Library media coverage – a project I’ve launched together with my new book: The Bookseller, BBC Radio 5′s Outriders programme (starts at 17.50min), Christian Science Monitor, Yes!
-Magazine, UTNE Reader, Ashoka’s Start Empathy blog, Revista Galileu and Porvir in Brazil.
+Magazine, UTNE Reader, Ashoka’s Start Empathy blog, Revista Galileu, Porvir and Lucilia Diniz in Brazil, NationSwell, Stichting Beroepseer in the Netherlands.

 ‘Roman Krznaric’s ideas on empathy challenge each one of us to see the world afresh, and in doing so he offers us the chance to become so much greater than we already are.’
 John-Paul Flintoff, journalist and author of How to Change the World